SagaLGIT/tech-bootcamp-ws/README.md

 As told earlier, we are using Tailwind CSS for our styling (CSS).

 > [Tailwind CSS](https://tailwindcss.com/) is a utility based CSS framework, where you build up your stylings by adding multiple CSS classes to your markup, where each class only sets one thing, such as `m-8` sets a margin of `8px`.
+If you are just to google `width tailwind css` and you often get what alternatives there are and good explainations on how it works.

 When styling html tags in React, we are using `className` instead of `class`.
 Example: